 Abduction (USA).
 Director: Chris Sheridan & Patty Kim, written by Patty Kim.
 Produced by Jane Campion.

 The haunting story of a 13-year-old Japanese girl kidnapped by North Korean spies.

 Do You Remember Me?
 (Germany).
 Dir./Scr.: Alexander Heuken & Michaela Liechtenstein.

 The story of a Thai mother who is forced to choose between keeping her youngest daughter, or giving her away to save the child’s life.

 Forgiving Dr. Mengele (USA).
-Dir.: Bob Hercules & Cheri Pugh.
+Director: Bob Hercules & Cheri Pugh.

 The story of Auschwitz concentration camp survivor Eva Mozes Kor whose controversial decision to forgive notorious Nazi Josef Mengele doctor who performed cruel genetic experiments on her and her sister, caused a firestorm of criticism.

 The Holy Modal Rounders: Bound to Lose (USA).
-Dir.: Sam Wainwright Douglas & Paul Lovelace.
+Director: Sam Wainwright Douglas & Paul Lovelace.